ArthurGodet/OR-Metaheuristics/README.md

 ## Description

-Implementation in java of several metaheuristics to tackle the permutation flowshop problem and the travelling salesman problem (TSP).
+Implementation in java of several metaheuristics to tackle the permutation Flowshop problem and the Traveling Salesman Problem (TSP).

 ## Background

-Initially, this was a school project where we were asked to implement the Memetic metaheuristic for the permutation flowshop problem (referred as the Flowshop problem here).
+Initially, this was a school project where we were asked to implement the Memetic metaheuristic for the permutation Flowshop problem (referred as the Flowshop problem here).
-However, we are students interested in Optimisation as we are studying Computer Science for Decision Support.
-Our curiosity led us to implement several other metaheuristics in order to compare their results.
+However, we are students interested in Optimisation as we are studying Computer Science for Decision Support, and our curiosity led us to implement several other metaheuristics in order to compare their results.
 We also created our own metaheuristic, the Wolf Pack Algorithm, which is based on the behaviour of a wolf pack.
-Finally, we updated our system so that it can also solve instances of the famous Travelling Salesman Problem (TSP).
+Finally, we updated our system so that it can also solve instances of the famous Traveling Salesman Problem (TSP).

 ## Project structure